aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 appears at address 3.
 It also has 0 as its argument, but this time indexing into `co_names`.
-(That is, at runtime the bytecode interpreter will take the value it just loaded and store it in the variable listed at index 0 of `co_names`: which is `name`.)
+(That is, at runtime the bytecode interpreter will take the value it just loaded and store it in the variable listed at index 0 of `co_names`: in this case, `name`.)

 Those two bytecodes implemented the first line of source code (`name = 'Monty'`).
-The code for the second line follows at addresses 6 through 18, with some new wrinkles in instruction arguments: `CALL_FUNCTION` has two, each of one byte; and `POP_TOP` has no argument, making the whole instruction fit in a byte.
+The second line's code follows at addresses 6 through 18, with some new wrinkles in instruction arguments: `CALL_FUNCTION` has two, each of one byte; and `POP_TOP` has no argument, making the whole instruction fit in a byte.
+(What `POP_TOP` does, we'll come back to.)

 Finally, the last two instructions (at 19 and 22) return from running the module.

-(What if you're not in Python 3.4?
-Even in 3.3, you'd see a slightly different disassembly even for this tiny example.
-If you run Tailbiter in 3.3, expect the generated code to crash the interpreter, unless you're unlucky and get some weirder result like a wrong answer.)
+(What if you're not running Python 3.4?
+Even in 3.3, and even for this tiny example, you'd see a slightly different disassembly.
+Running Tailbiter there, expect the generated code to crash the interpreter, unless you're unlucky and just get a wrong answer.)

 ### Assembly: the interface